 With 400,000 members throughout the U.S. and Canada, the International Union of Operating Engineers (IUOE) – Local 825 faced significant human resources challenges.
 The business manager of Funds Services, which manages employer benefits funds, was receiving numerous complaints about treatment of employees.
 Policies and procedures were changed frequently with no explanation, and there was a widespread perception that certain, favored employees received special treatment.
+It was clear an employee engagement survey was going to be the first step.
 The business manager asked for a review of all human resources policies and procedures.

 Based on our findings, we removed a leader who had been the source of many complaints, as well as an employee who contributed to the complaints.
 In addition, we demoted a manager who had given and received preferential treatment in her scheduling.
 The Lindenberger Group also:

 - Conducted a series of six training sessions for the management team